London, England , UK

 Contemporary Art Hub

-The Tate Modern which is the UK’s leading gallery of modern and contemporary art is housed in the former Bankside Power Station.
-The Tate organization consists of other gallery networks that show the works of other artists like Picasso, Dali, Warhol, and Rothko.
+The Tate Modern, the UK’s leading modern and contemporary art gallery, is housed in the former Bankside Power Station.
+The Tate organization comprises other gallery networks that showcase the works of various artists, including Picasso, Dali, Warhol, and Rothko.

 Exhibitions and Collections

-The museum also stocks a vast Turbine Hall and often supplements this with large-scale installations as well as owns the masterpieces of 20th century-like Bridget Riley’s painting.
-The Tate Modern is also known for its rotating special exhibitions, which often feature cutting-edge contemporary artists.
+The museum also stocks a vast Turbine Hall and often supplements this with large-scale installations.
+It also owns masterpieces of the 20th century, like Bridget Riley’s painting.
+The Tate Modern is renowned for its rotating special exhibitions, which often feature cutting-edge contemporary artists.

 Westminster Abbey